AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/whatsChanged.md

 * Deleted or moved to another location: 'en/intermediate-level.md'
 * Deleted or moved to another location: 'en/intermediate-level/basic-level.md'
 * Deleted or moved to another location: 'en/how-to-navigate/basic-level.md'
+* Deleted or moved to another location: 'en/docker-containers/copy-containers.md'
+* Deleted or moved to another location: 'en/docker-containers/check-containers.md'
+* Deleted or moved to another location: 'en/docker-containers/build-containers.md'
 * Deleted or moved to another location: 'en/contribute_to_this_book.md'
 * Deleted or moved to another location: 'en/command-line_arguments_for_build_performance_optimisation.md'
 * Deleted or moved to another location: 'en/basic-level.md'